European bank shares jittery as slew of sanctions readied | Business

 European bank shares remained unsteady on Friday after steep falls a day earlier, as bankers grapple with the potential impact of a slew of sanctions following Russia's invasion of Ukraine.
 Shares wavered as missiles pounded the Ukrainian capital and its President Volodymyr Zelenskiy pleaded with the international community to do more, saying sanctions announced so far were not enough.

-Leading European banks initially recovered some ground but by midmorning, the European banking sector index was trading down 0.1%, after a 8% fall on Thursday.
+Leading European banks were down most of the morning but later edged up, with a European banking sector index 1.8% higher by mid-afternoon, only partly making up for Thursday's 8% fall.
+Some major U.S. banks, including Citigroup and JPMorgan, were down by as much as 1% in premarket trade.
 Details of the next round of European sanctions were still a work in progress but the European Union is expected to freeze Russian assets in the bloc and halt its banks' access to European financial markets as part of what EU foreign policy chief Josep Borrell described as "the harshest package of sanctions we have ever implemented".

-"This package includes financial sanctions, targeting 70% of the Russian banking market and key state-owned companies, including in defense," EU Commission chief Ursula von der Leyen said on Twitter.
-Behind the scenes, bankers said that they and their lawyers were scrambling to determine the impact of sanctions.
+"This package includes financial sanctions, targeting 70% of the Russian banking market and key state-owned companies, including in defence," EU Commission chief Ursula von der Leyen said on Twitter.
+Behind the scenes, bankers said they and their lawyers were scrambling to determine the impact of sanctions.

 On Thursday, banks with the biggest exposure to Russia fell the most.
-That included Austria's Raiffeisen Bank International, which lost 23%, regaining 2.2% on Friday.
-Societe Generale, which lost 12% on Thursday, was down another 2.2% on Friday.
+That included Austria's Raiffeisen Bank International , which lost 23%, regaining 6% on Friday.
+Societe Generale, which lost 12% on Thursday, and was up 1.1% on Friday.

 Some investors had already cut exposure to Russia going into the crisis.
 "We had our own screening view of what businesses would most likely be impacted through strong sanctions and that had been an area where we've been seeking to reduce our exposure," Andrew Formica, the chief executive of Jupiter Fund Management, said.